saranshrakshak/DigHum100/README.md

 op_data.csv:                   Data set provided by the Center for Medicare and Medicaid Services.

-IRSIncomeByZipCode.csv:        Data set for zip code average incomes provided by the IRS and modified by Jon Loyens (@jonloyens) on data.world.
+IRSIncomeByZipCode.csv:        Data set for zip code average incomes provided by the IRS and modified by Jon Loyens (twitter@jonloyens) on data.world.

 storyboard_dighum.pdf:         A storyboard for this project.